dinisvieira/xamarin-intro-worshop/Guide-Mac.md

 > + XamarinMemeGenerator is our Portable Class Library, meant to share code between platforms.
 > + XamarinMemeGenerator.Droid is the project specific to the Android platform.
 > + XamarinMemeGenerator.iOS is the project specific to the iOS platform.

-> Testing is important, but for this Workshop purposes you can delete the "UITests" project.

 * 4) Login / Create Xamarin Account (this might not be necessary if you have already done it in the past.
 	* Xamarin Studio => Account => Login (Create Account if necessary)